Godzilla (TriStar)

 is a giant monster, or kaiju, based on Toho Co., Ltd.'s character of the same name.
 The character first appeared in the 1998 film Godzilla, released by TriStar Pictures.
-Designed by Patrick Tatopoulos, it was modeled after iguanas with a slim theropod appearance rather than the thick, bipedal designs of Toho's Godzilla.
-It is the second incarnation of Godzilla to be reimagined by an American studio, after Hanna-Barbera's 1978 animated series Godzilla.
+Designed by Patrick Tatopoulos, he was modeled after iguanas with a slim theropod appearance rather than the thick, bipedal designs of Toho's Godzilla.
+He is the second incarnation of Godzilla to be created by an American studio, after Hanna-Barbera's 1978 animated series Godzilla.

 Initial reception towards the 1998 film and its version of Godzilla were generally negative, however, both would receive reappraise in later years.
 Reception for the animated sequel Godzilla: The Series was more favorable.

-In 2004, a new iteration of TriStar's Godzilla was featured in Toho's 2004 film Godzilla: Final Wars as Zilla (ジラ, Jira).
-That version has since appeared in various media under the “Zilla” trademark, but with the variants from the 1998 film and Godzilla: The Series retaining the Godzilla copyright and trademark.
+For the 2004 film Godzilla: Final Wars, Toho featured a new iteration of TriStar's Godzilla as Zilla (ジラ, Jira).
+That version has since appeared in various media under the "Zilla" trademark, but the variants from the 1998 film and Godzilla: The Series retain the Godzilla copyright and trademark.

-Overview
+Development

-TriStar iteration (1998-2000)
+TriStar Godzilla (1998–2000)

-Kurt Carley in the adult Godzilla suit.
+A suit was produced for the adult Godzilla for certain sequences.
+Kurt Carley served as the suit performer.

 During the production of the 1998 film, special effects artist Patrick Tatopoulos was contacted by director Roland Emmerich and asked to create a new design for the Godzilla character.
-According to Tatopoulos, the only specific instructions Emmerich gave him was that it should be able to run incredibly fast.
+According to Tatopoulos, the only specific instructions Emmerich gave him was that he should be able to run incredibly fast.
 Emmerich intended to depict the character as an animal rather than a monster.
 Godzilla was originally conceived by special effects director Eiji Tsubaraya, special effects designers Akira Wantanabe and Teizo Toshimitsu and producer Tomoyuki Tanaka as a robust, erect-standing, plantigrade reptilian sea monster, played by an actor in a rubber-latex full-body suit.
-Based on the instructions Emmerich gave him, Tatopoulos reimagined it as a lean, digitigrade bipedal iguana that stood with its back and tail parallel to the ground, rendered via computer animation.
+Based on the instructions Emmerich gave him, Tatopoulos reimagined him as a lean, digitigrade bipedal iguana who stood with his back and tail parallel to the ground, rendered via computer animation.
 The monster's distinctive facial features include a prominent lantern jaw, inspired by the fictional tiger Shere Khan from Disney's animated adaptation of The Jungle Book.